vig37/CS1660_P2/README.md

 # CS1660 Project Option 2

-I've only tested this on a Mac.
+NOTE: I've only tested this on a Mac.
 ## Steps:

 1) Clone or Download this repository